>>> def simple_coroutine(): # (1)

 The value of the yield from expression is the first argument to the StopIteration exception raised by the subgenerator when it terminates.

-in PEP 380 have to do with exceptions and termination.
+The other two points about yield from in PEP 380 have to do with exceptions and termination.

 We’ll see them in Exception handling in yield from.

-For now, let’s study on the behaviour of yield from
+For now, let’s study on the behaviour of yield from under "normal" operating conditions.

-are subtle.
+The detailed semantics of yield from are subtle.
 Greg Ewing did a great job putting them to words in English in PEP 380.

-using pseudocode (with Python syntax).
+Ewing also documented the behavior of yield from using pseudocode (with Python syntax).
 I personally found it useful to spend some time studying the pseudocode in PEP 380.
 However, the pseudocode is 40 lines long and not easy to grasp at first.

-A good way to approach that pseudocode is to simplify it to handle only the most basic and common uses of yield from
+A good way to approach that pseudocode is to simplify it to handle only the most basic and common uses of yield from.

-appears in a delegating generator.
+Consider that yield from appears in a delegating generator.
 The client code drives the delegating generator, which drives the subgenerator.
-So, to simplify the logic involved, let’s assume the client doesn’t ever call .throw(…)
+So, to simplify the logic involved, let’s assume the client doesn’t ever call .throw(…) or .close() on the delegating generator.
+Let’s also assume the subgenerator never raises an exception until it terminates, when StopIteration is raised by the interpreter.

-script in Example 17 is an example where those simplifying assumptions hold.
+The coroaverager3.py script in Example 17 is an example where those simplifying assumptions hold.
 In fact, often the delegating generator is expected to run to completion.
-So let’s see how yield from
+So let’s see how yield from works in this happier, simpler world.

 Take a look at Example 18, which is an expansion of this single statement, in the body of the delegating generator: